FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 Take stock of the **"Upload Create Time"** statistics right below "Author Name".
 It appears that Rosen is a researcher who has uploaded 3 times to NOMAD, each time in quite large batches ranging from to thousands to tens of thousands of entries.
 That is some very rich data.
-To better understand its make up, we should be comparing **several statistics at once**.
+To better understand its makeup, we should be comparing **several statistics at once**.
 Jumping between side panes is a bit of a hassle, so instead we will speed up our analysis by setting up a _dashboard_.
 **Click on the plus button (`+`) at the utmost right from "Upload Create Time"** and **return to the entries list**.